refact0r/cmail/README.md

 ## Resources used

 Our main framework was [`SvelteKit`](https://kit.svelte.dev/docs/introduction), a web UI framework designed to streamline the coding process of web development.
-We used svelte, css, and javascript as our main languages.
+We used Svelte, CSS, and Javascript as our main languages.
 To store messages, we used [`Supabase`](https://supabase.com/), an open-source version of the popular database Firebase.
 We retrieved our planetary data from [`NASA JPL Horizons API`](https://ssd.jpl.nasa.gov/horizons/#api).
 No AI was used.

 ## Developers